bixb922/crank-organ/design_and_development/design_and_development.md

 * Starting the crank starts the MIDI file playback automatically.
 It is also nice to have the MIDI file playback pause when the crank is stopped.
 * The crank speed can influence the MIDI file playback.
 This is very realistic, since mechanical crank organs obviously work this way.
 However, this feature is also a bit annoying, since a higher crank speed is needed in some passages where more air is needed but higher music tempo is not.
 On the other hand, turning faster and slower adds some expression control to the music.
 Some crank organ players with mechanical organs found this feature an absolute must!

-Having plenty of time, I tested many sensors, [see this document here](https://github.com/bixb922/crank-organ/blob/main/doc-hardware/crank-sensor.md)
+Having no time constraint, I tested many sensors, [see this document here](https://github.com/bixb922/crank-organ/blob/main/doc-hardware/crank-sensor.md)

 So I hooked up a MicroPython interrupt routine and recorded the time between interrupts, discarding very short times for debouncing.
 With this data it was easy to average some measurements to get a revolutions per second reading for the crank movement.